Sangha Yoga Studio

 Rhonda Helms earned two Yoga Teacher Certifications, one in 1999 from The Yoga Institute in Houston, Texas and another from the Kripalu Center for Yoga and Health in Lenox, Massachusetts in March of 2002.
 Rhonda’s extensive on-going continuing education includes studying closely with John Friend, the founder of Anusara Yoga.
 Her teaching style focuses on alignment of the body within the yoga poses and she shares her deep gratitude and joy for the practice of yoga.

-Phelan LaVelle ERYT 500 has been teaching yoga consistently for over a decade.
+Phelan LaVelle ERYT 500 is the Founding Director of Grateful Head Yoga and has been teaching yoga consistently for over a decade.
 She has a deep commitment to her movement and wellness education, pulling from a vast swath of genres including modern dance and lymphatic massage, as a means of delivering fresh and interesting content to students.
 Phelan has extensively trained with some of the most celebrated minds of the contemporary yoga-verse; Judith Lasater, Darren Rhodes, Elena Brower, Noah Maze, Christina Sell and currently Tiffany Cruikshank.
 Her classes highlight copious physical alignment, spiritual conviviality and good tunes.

 Patty Riehm began her t’ai chi journey in 1995 studying Yang Style, Traditional Long Form.
 In 2000, with the blessings of her teacher (following Yang Style tradition) she began to teach.
 She has maintained her practice ever since, teaching once or twice weekly.
 Since that time, as her practice has deepened, she continues to learn from the form itself, and from her students.
 She is passionate about the difference this practice has made in her life and loves sharing that experience with others.